 2. Leverage High-Traffic Zones and Store Hotspots

 Why it matters: Placement determines visibility and impact.
-The same display in a prime location generates 3–5x more attention than in a secondary location.
+The same display in a prime location generates significantly more attention than in a secondary spot.

 How to execute:

-• Rotate premium locations among campaigns to maintain freshness and fairness across product lines
+- Rotate premium locations among campaigns to maintain freshness across product lines

 3. Design for Durability and Maintenance